Welcome to my guide on selling sports images online (legally)!

 So, in this post, you will learn about:

 Disclaimer: Legality is a grey area with anything and I’m NOT a lawyer.
-In here, I’ll share what I’ve learned but I strongly encourage you also consult a professional.
+In here, I’ll share what I’ve learned but I strongly encourage you also consult a professional before making decisions.

 Legal Rights of (Sports) Photographers

 Generally speaking, you have the right to take pictures of anything and everything, as long as it’s in a public space.
 But, what are really the rights you have as a sports photographer?